 If you’ve ever shown a 1970s house and a 1900s house back-to-back, you probably are a Realtor in a small town, who sees potential in every property.

 And if you get to see the joy of a 65-year-old couple when they buy their very first home – you know exactly how lucky you are to be a Realtor, says Karla Jacobson.

-“I get to work with everybody who has a dream and it’s so awesome to be a part of that dream, whether they are 60 and selling a family home or 20 and buying a house for an expanding family,” said Karla, a Realtor with Fortify Group since 2007.
+“I get to work with everybody who has a dream and it’s so awesome to be a part of that dream, whether they are 60 and selling a family home or 20 and buying a house for an expanding family,” said Karla, a Broker and a Realtor with Fortify Group since 2007.

 Karla’s path to Fillmore County started in South Dakota, growing up on a farm near Clear Lake.
 At Southwest Minnesota State University, she earned a bachelor’s degree in finance and met her future husband, Nathan, who convinced her to move to Nebraska for his career.
 (You know they are true South Dakotans because they stayed in Nebraska for its climate.)